meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

   }
 }
 ```

+Where `<ACCOUNT_ID>` is the current account id.
+Usually this service policy is rolled out via an Access Stack by an AWS [meshLandingZone](meshcloud.landing-zones.md).
+You can insert the current account id via the AWS template.

 > Depending of your mode of operation (usage of external Account Vending Machine) these "minimal rights" can be adapted and further restricted.
 Please [contact us](https://support.meshcloud.io) for more details on reducing these rights.